 At Sundridge & Brasted, we follow the Primary Science Advisory Service (PZAZ) scheme of learning.

 Our Science lessons build on skills, vocabulary and knowledge from both the previous lessons and the previous year.
-(Please see the Progression Documents for further information).

 We aim to make science as practical and ‘hands-on’ as we can, where possible, and endeavour to make meaningful links to other areas of our curriculum as well as real- life, giving greater depth to the learning.

 Lessons are not just limited to the classroom, we make use of our outdoor area in order to maximise the children’s learning experiences.
-Our pupils are involved in scientific enquiry at a variety of different levels, both linked to the curriculum and in extra-curricular projects such as Forest School, STEM club as well as Science-based assemblies, workshops and competitions.
+Our pupils are involved in scientific enquiry at a variety of different levels, both linked to the curriculum and in extra-curricular projects such as Forest School, Science-based assemblies, workshops and competitions.
 This allows the children to develop the key skills of investigation, problem-solving and team work, empowering children to question the world around them and become scientific thinkers which gives them the understanding the concepts, skills and uses of Science for both today and in the future.